bjss-data-academy/python-essentials/06-objects.md

 That one-liner create a user oject.
 You can see we use the class name `User` to specify which class we want an instance of.

+> User class -> common code and data across all users
+>
+> User object instances -> represent specific users

-This line of code will call the `__init__` constructor method.
-It passes the argument `"Alan"` as an argument.
-When the constructor code runs, it will initialise the `_name` field to the value "Alan".
+This line of code creates the object, then initialises it by calling the `__init__` constructor method.
+The user name "Alan" is passed as an argument.
+The constructor initialises the `_name` field to the value "Alan".
 So this user object represents a user called Alan.

-Nice chap, so I hear.
+Nice chap that Alan, so I hear.

 The constructor code finishes executing.
-An _object reference_ is returned for us to store in a variable, `user1`. this is how we access our new object.
-It's a variable just like any other.
+An _object reference_ is returned.
+This is how we access our object in future, so we store it in a variable `user1`.

 ### Call a method

-We now have a user object instance all ready to go.
-Let's call the greet method on it:
+We have an object instance - what next?
+We can call _methods_ on the object.

+Methods are fancy functions at heart.
+The difference is a method 'knows' about the methods and data inside that object instance, without having all that information passed in as arguments.

+Let's call the `greet()` method on our `user1` object:

 ```python
 user1.greet()
 ```

-This line calls the `greet` method on object instance `user1`.

-It shows the following console output:
+We see this output:

 ```text
 Welcome to Data Engineering, Alan